funkysidd/gpt_llm/NOTES.md

     * Assuming that the layer's output is `H(x) = F(x) + x`, the layer is trying to learn `F(x)`, or `H(x) - x`.
   * torch.tensor([ [1] ]) is a 2 dimensionsal tensor.
 Its dimensions are (1, 1).
   * torch.tensor([1, 2, 3]) is a 1 dimensionsal tensor.
 Its dimensions are 3.

+  * Instruction fine tuning
+    * The Alpaca dataset has the following format,
+    ```
+      Below is an instruction that describes a task.
+Write a resopnse that appropriately completes the reqeust.

+      ### Instruction
+      Identify the correct spelling of the following word.

+      ### Input
+      Ocassion

+      ### Resposnse
+      The correct spelling is 'Occasion'.
+    ```
+    * Batching to similarly sized number of token is crucial to fine tuning.
+This is achieved my finding the largest sized input, and padding all other inputs to the same size using end-of-text token.